spidey000/meme_generator_web_sendit/README.md

-# Sendit Meme Generator
+# sendit memgen

 ## Overview

-The Sendit Meme Generator is a dynamic React-based web application that empowers users to create engaging memes.
+sendit memgen is a dynamic React-based web application that empowers users to create engaging memes.
 Users can upload a base image, choose from a gallery of popular meme templates, and then enhance their selection by adding customizable text elements and vibrant stickers.
 The application offers a rich set of tools for manipulating these layers, including moving, resizing, rotating, and managing their order.
 Styled with a sleek dark theme and neon green accents using Tailwind CSS, it provides an intuitive and visually appealing user experience.

 ## Features